frequently asked questions

 Additionally, we use licensed plumbers, electricians, and HVAC technicians.
 This is just one of many practices Tru Form is committed to as a leader in safety and quality!
 We aim to set the standard for quality in the industry of Tiny Homes.

 PARK MODELS differ from 8.5 ft wide travel trailers in a couple of ways.
 Our versions are built over 10ft wide, with varying lengths, and they don’t require escorted travel .
 They are built to RVIA’s Park Model code, but with Tru Form Tiny’s added quality standards.
-Park Models need special permits and licenses to travel when over 8.5 ft wide, so they are meant to be moved only when absolutely necessary.
+Park Models need special permits and licenses to travel when over 8.5 ft wid.
+This means that they moved only when absolutely necessary.
 The axles and tongue can be removed, and the undercarriage hidden with skirting.
 Rather than our online designer we currently offer Palette Design Packages that determine the finishes for the Villa Series.
 At present we have farmhouse modern builds to share.
 Modern/ Urban Park Models are available and in concept phase.

 All TRAVEL TRAILER tiny home units are 8.5 ft wide - making the interior living space 7'7" wide through-out.
 The Payette and Kootenay leave a lot of open space in the great room.
 This allows you to furnish it your way, or we can add furnishings, built-ins, beds, and more, to maximize storage.
 We're excited about this space being customizable to meet your unique needs.